Skip to content

 # User(id=1)

-(manager) is the default and should be always
+When querying the User table, the query manager is the default and should always be present.

-Custom manager¶
+Custom Managers

 For those familiar with Django managers, the concept is exactly the same. 😀

-The managers must be type annotated ClassVar or an ImproperlyConfigured
+Managers must be type annotated as ClassVar, or an ImproperlyConfigured exception will be raised.

 from typing import ClassVar